 The best product for most situations, is a sealant.
 This works on coated leather, and on top of a conditioner if you need to use one, to protect it from UV rays, dirt, sweat, friction and stains.
 So it basically keeps the leather looking newer for much longer.

-I personally use GYEON Leather Coat.
+I personally use the Leather Repair Company LRC4.
 It lasts 2-3 months, is really easy to apply and leaves a natural looking finish.
-You can check out GYEON Leather Coat on Amazon.

 If you want to learn more about automotive leather care, then check out this complete guide to cleaning and caring for car leather to learn everything you could possibly need to know about the topic.